vexatu/Secure-Remote-Development-Setup-for-Raspberry-Pi/README.md

 Finally, using a dedicated Python virtual environment for each project ensures dependency isolation, avoids system-wide conflicts, and keeps the Raspberry Pi stable and maintainable.

-Overall, this setup provides a secure, scalable, and reproducible foundation for Raspberry Pi remote development.
+Overall, this setup provides a secure and scalable foundation for Raspberry Pi remote development.